 The ability to at least explain the truth, as opposed to expanding on the truth.
+The course Teach with Success is very helpful in developing your teaching skills and ability.
 You do not have to be a great orator or lecturer.
-But you should be able to read the lessons and explain to the students, "No, that is wrong.
+But you should be able to read the course and explain to the students, "No, that is wrong.
 It is not this way.
 It is this way.
 Why?
 Because of this and this, and because of this and this."
 So, check yourself from time to time to see if you can actually explain what is right and what is wrong; what you agree with and what you do not agree with and why.